All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Specialty hormone clinics typically offer 20-40 different peptides, including experimental compounds and custom formulations.
 Many clinics compound their own medications or work directly with specialized pharmacies to access newer peptides not yet widely available.

-Telehealth platforms follow closely, offering 15-25 peptides focused on the most clinically proven options.
+Telehealth platforms follow closely, offering 15-25 peptides focused on the most supported by clinical evidence options.
 Platforms like FormBlends emphasize quality over quantity, selecting peptides with strong safety profiles and clinical evidence.
 This approach reduces options but improves treatment outcomes.

 Primary care physicians offer the most limited selection, typically restricted to FDA-approved medications covered by insurance.
 Most PCPs prescribe only 2-5 peptides, primarily GLP-1 agonists for diabetes and weight management.